 Each UAS was fastened to a box made of non-ferromagnetic materials and positioned so that the top of the UAS was 30 cm below the magnetometer path.
 The QRH and HRH propeller blades were reversed to provide downward force when the motors were engaged.
-The magnetometer-UAS separation was chosen as a trade-off between safety and the mapping resolution which is a function of measurement distance from a source.
-Using the relationship between aliasing and the height to line-spacing ratio calculated for aeromagnetic surveys (Reid, 1980) and considering the limitation imposed on collection time by the UAS battery, a line spacing of 30 cm was chosen for the FW because of its larger dimensions, and of 10 cm for the other UAS (Table 3).
+The magnetometer-UAS separation was chosen as a trade-off between safety and the mapping resolution, which is a function of measurement distance from a source.
+Using the relationship between aliasing and the height-to-line-spacing ratio calculated for aeromagnetic surveys (Reid, 1980) and considering the limitation imposed on collection time by the UAS battery, a line spacing of 30 cm was chosen for the FW because of its larger dimensions, whereas a line spacing of 10 cm was chosen for the other UAS (Table 3).